|

 for 28 years and was a Roman Catholic priest.

-His work covers all techniques of stained glass
+His work covers all techniques

 (etching, sandblasting, slumping, glass sculpture,